ricktu288/ray-optics/README.md

 - `integrations` contains the integration tools for the simulator with other programming languages.
 - `dist` (generated at build time) contains the built files for the project (the entire content for the [https://phydemo.app/ray-optics](https://phydemo.app/ray-optics) website).
 - `dist-node` (generated at build time) contains the built files for the node module version of the simulator, which is required for the image generation, and can also be used in your own project.
-- `dist-integrations` (generated at build time) contains the built files for the integrations package.
+- `dist-integrations` (generated at build time) contains the built files for the integration tools.

 See the README.md in each directory for more information.